-If you live in a place where real estate economy is not strong may either rent a property than investing their money in owning one.
+If you live in a place where the real estate economy is not strong may either rent a property or invest your money in owning one.
 You may then want to purchase a house elsewhere that gives better returns.

 Why do People Buy Property Away from Home?

-- Property is more affordable in an another state
+- Property is more affordable in an other state

 - Real estate costs are high in the current residential area

 - Other factors such as lifestyle choice, employment opportunity etc.